graves/awful_rustdocs/README.md

 - `body_text` (item body where present)
 - `callers` (if your pipeline includes it)

-These rows are read by Awful Rustdoc and grouped per file.
+These rows are read by Awful Rustdocs and grouped per file.

 2. **Augment context with [ast-grep](https://ast-grep.github.io/guide/quick-start.html)**